 “Light entrains and effects all of [our] physiology.
 The retina mediates processes via the retinohypothalamic tract which facilitates autonomic responses and hormonal communication.
 Literally every cell depends on the rhythm in order to function in their own circadian manner, so it requires little imagination to fathom the extent of dysregulation that can occur with inappropriate phase shifting as a result of prolonged exposure to irritating wavelengths of light.
 Blue light has somewhat of a paradoxical reputation, with some research praising it for melatonin suppression and arousal promoting effects, while others demonize it due to its phototoxicity and insomniogenic attributes.” —Caleb Greer, BSN, RN, Revive Treatment Centers

-In other words, over exposure to blue light will prevent your circadian rhythm from telling your body it’s time to get tired.
-Yes, natural blue light in the morning is an important thing to soak in so you can become more alert and ready for your day, but sustained exposure from artificial sources only serves to interrupt your body clock in a negative way.
+In other words, overexposure to blue light will prevent your circadian rhythm from telling your body when to become tired.
+Yes, natural blue light in the morning helps you wake up, and become more alert.
+However, sustained exposure from artificial sources only serves to interrupt your body clock in a negative way.

 “Blue light from your computers can contribute to digital eye strain and long-term health issues.” —Dr. Eric White, O.D.

-Dr. White recommends amber tinted lenses while looking at digital screens to prevent this.
-The two primary properties of amber lenses that make them good at preventing digital eye strain are added visual contrast and the filtering of blue light.
-Over saturation of blue light decreases our visual acuity, depth perception, and can make focusing difficult.
+Dr. White recommends wearing amber tinted lenses while looking at digital screens to prevent these issues.
+Amber lenses help prevent digital eye strain because they offer added visual contrast and the filtering of blue light.
+Oversaturation of blue light decreases visual acuity, depth perception, and makes focusing difficult.
 This ultimately makes our eyes work harder, resulting in greater eye fatigue and headaches.
 In the long-term, there are studies and literature stating blue light can cause cataracts and macular degeneration.

 The Need for Quality Sleep

-One of the greatest arenas that the relationship between exposure to irritating, artificial blue light and our circadian rhythm is so clinically relevant is sleep, where hormonal modulators depend on proper lighting and circadian synchrony.
-The job of the blue frequency is to initiate a “daytime” command which assists with bringing along the behaviors needed to operate and function during the day.
 What happens when we expose our eyes to this during evening hours?
-Well, the brain is told that it is still daytime and that it needs to adapt.
-The consequences of poor or inadequate sleep are no mystery.
-However, it is important to realize that the cause of much of the population’s disturbed sleep may be prolonged exposure to this environmental cue.
+The brain believes daytime it is still daytime and that it needs to adapt.
+Unsurprisingly this, consequently, causes poor or inadequate sleep.
+We must realize that the cause of much of the population’s disturbed sleep may be prolonged exposure to this environmental cue.